How Long Does It Take For A Child To Learn to Swim

 a 6 year old child swims with ease and good technique at blue wave Swim school in London, UK

-Start Your Children Swim Lessons Early
+Start Swimming Lessons Early

 Some children join us as babies or toddlers.
 It means they have started lessons between 4 months to 3 years old and have had termly swim lessons continuously.
 Our termly lessons run during school term-time, children have lessons once a week and each lesson is 30 minutes.
 Children who start early specially as toddlers, by age 7 to 8 years old can swim confidently and competently which means: